Interactive Evolution of Camouflage

 I am also interested in using evolutionary computation to design procedural models, such as for behavioral control and texture synthesis.
 This requires designing criteria for evolving subtle properties that can be hard to define.
 My most recent work in this area involves modeling the evolution of camouflage in nature.

-I work as a software engineer at Staples Innovation Lab in San Mateo, California.
+I work as a software engineer at Staples SparX in San Mateo, California.